Insights

-Definitions matter; it’s hard to have effective discussions and build on concepts without them.
+Definitions matter, but it’s hard to have effective discussions and build on concepts without them.
 And the best definitions offer utility.

 Mention the word innovation in a corporate context, and you’re likely to see some eye rolling.
 The word “innovation” has turned into something of a buzzword whose application is so broad and nebulous that it often feels useless.